ehdinayan/E03-llistes/Readme.md

 ```
 Its important to say I'm not sure if it is possible to create an ordered list nested into an unordered one, or vice versa.

+Possibly this nested list won't look well in an .md file.

 It is important to say,also,  that here we are talking about *meringue lemon cake* ingredients...xd!

 Here is how it would be appearing: